danivalle27/BTP_EXP_BR/exercises/ex1/README.md

 6. The XScan application as shown in the below screenshot appears.
 Select the browser window with the opened S/4HANA system and press button **Scan**.
    <br>![](/exercises/ex1/images/TTA_Xscan_Select_App.png)

 7. Capture the fields *User Name*, *Password* and the button *Log On*.
-Mark the title of the Log On button more dynamic and unique and rename the module accordingly so that you can easily find it later in the module area (e.g. *S/4HANA Fiori Login*)
+Mark the title of the Log On button more dynamic and unique and rename the module accordingly so that you can easily find your own module later in the module area (e.g. *XXX S/4HANA Fiori Login* (replace XXX by your user number)
    <br>![](/exercises/ex1/images/TTA_Capture_Login&Rename.png)

 8. Click on **Finish Screen** and close the scanning.